aprilmintacpineda/fluxible-js/README.md

 # Fluxible-JS

-Smaller, faster, better.
-A small state management system that supports the idea of asynchronous actions and state persistence out of the box.
+Smaller, faster, better state management system that supports asynchronicity and state persistence out of the box.

 # Tests